DLXPlugins/highlight-and-share/readme.txt

 Tags: highlight, share, click to tweet, twitter, tweet, block Requires at least: 5.1
 Tested up to: 5.6
-Stable tag: 3.3.5
+Stable tag: 3.3.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://mediaron.com/give/

-A WordPress plugin for highlighting text and sharing it via Twitter and Facebook and other services including LinkedIn, Email, Xing, and WhatsApp.
+A WordPress plugin for highlighting text and sharing it via Twitter and Facebook and other services including LinkedIn, Email, Xing, Telegram, Reddit, and WhatsApp.

 == Description ==

-A WordPress plugin for highlighting text and sharing it via Twitter and Facebook and other services including LinkedIn, Email, Xing, and WhatsApp.
+A WordPress plugin for highlighting text and sharing it via Twitter and Facebook and other services including LinkedIn, Email, Xing, Telegram, and WhatsApp.
 There's also a built-in Gutenberg block that will allow your users to Click to Share/Tweet.

 For support, <a href="https://mediaron.com/highlight-and-share/">please check out our documentation</a>.

-Sharing selectable text is only possible via Twitter, Facebook, and WhatsApp.
-However an option to share the post via LinkedIn, Pinterest, and E-mail are also present when highlighting text as a convenience.
+Sharing selectable text is only possible via Twitter, Facebook, Telegram, and WhatsApp.
+However an option to share the post via LinkedIn, Reddit, and E-mail are also present when highlighting text as a convenience.

 This plugin is intended to be highly flexible in selecting content areas (via the Plugin's settings).